xraypy/xraylarch/doc/getting_started.rst

 :ref:`Downloading and Installation <install-chapter>` chapter.

-Second, use GSEMapViewer, XAS_Viewer, or Larch_GUI
+Second, use GSEMapViewer, XASViewer, or Larch_GUI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are a user of the GSECARS microprobe, you'll want to start using the